Creative Artists Agency: Agents

-Industry information
+Operations

 With many clients, agents charge a percentage fee based on what their clients make; one estimate was that CAA charges 10% of what its movie and television clients are paid.

 CAA chiefs including Michael Ovitz, Ron Meyer and Bill Haber built the agency by packaging actors and directors with literary clients, but the scope of deal-making has widened in recent decades.
 For example, CAA crafted a deal between toy-maker Hasbro, DreamWorks and Paramount Pictures, along with numerous CAA writers and directors, to make the movie franchise Transformers.
 Sometimes deal-making entails creating new technology firms.
 CAA even manages deals with the estates of long-dead clients such as reggae musician Bob Marley, who died in 1981.
 CAA helped one former politician create an online career institute.
 CAA sold sponsorship rights for a baseball stadium in San Francisco.

 While talent agencies can grow by making acquisitions, CAA has generally grown organically by bringing in new clients.
 The company divided its agents into two camps: traditional agents who manage the career tracks of 1,000 stars, and specialists in investment banking, consulting, advertising and digital media.
 The agency can use its more glamorous clients in film and TV to craft deals with steadier income streams; for example, using clients such as Julia Roberts, they can assemble marketing programs for less glamorous clients, such as Nationwide Insurance.

-When Hollywood agents change firms, and take stars and talent with them, it can have major financial repercussions for the departing agency, and can lead to much confusion as lawyers pour over the fine print of numerous contracts.
+When Hollywood agents change firms, and take stars and talent with them, it can have major financial repercussions for the departing agency, and can lead to much confusion as lawyers pore over the fine print of numerous contracts.